zhaoyanpeng208/IECata/README.md

 and the datasets, validation sets and test sets have been divided in 8:1:1 ratio (random seed=100 ).
 The independent test set is stored in `datasets/independent_test` and contains 806 samples from the literature collection.
+Scripts for data collection and screening from `BRENDA` and `SABIO-RK` databases are stored in the `Dataset collection` folder

 ## Train
 To train IECata, where we provide the